-Credit risk is the risk of suffering financial loss, should any of the Company's customers fail to fulfil their contractual obligations to the Company.
+Credit risk is the risk of suffering financial loss as a result of any of the Company's customers failing or unwilling to fulfill their contractual obligations to the Company.
 Credit risk related to the Company arises from Islamic financing products.

 Credit risk is the single largest risk from the Company's business of extending Islamic financing products; management therefore carefully manages its exposure to credit risk.
-Credit risk management and controls are centralized under the CCO function with regular governance and monitoring exercised by the BRC and ERC.
+Credit risk management and controls are centralized under the CCO function with regular governance and monitoring exercised by the Board Risk Committee ("BRC"), Board Credit Committee ("BCC") and Enterprise Risk Committee ("ERC").